Last Updated: June 5, 2026

 Understanding Look and Feel Options:

-Before taking the following exam, click the Download icon above to open the Learning Objectives for Adopt PM/Software Standards.xlsx and complete this evaluation of the learning objectives.
+Before taking the exam, click the Download icon above and open the Learning Objectives for Adopt PM/MS Project Standards.xlsx and complete this evaluation of the learning objectives.

 Earning a MS Project Certification in Microsoft Project